GoWind/GoWind.github.io/avl_trees_part1.md

 ---
-title: What problem does AVL Tree solve ?
+title: What problem does AVL Tree solve?
 ---

 Imagine you have a Binary Search Tree implementation and you are inserting elements in ascending order